Falling Wedge Trading Pattern: Unique Features and Trading Rules

 • Price Action.
 The price trades lower, forming lower highs and lower lows.

 • Contraction.
-The contraction in the range signals decreasing volatility in the market.
+The contraction in the price range signals decreasing volatility in the market.
 As the formation matures, new lows contract as the selling pressure decreases.
 Thus, the lower trendline acts as support, and the price consolidating within the narrowing range creates a coiled spring effect, finally leading to a sharp move on the upside.
 The price breaks through the upper trendline resistance, indicating that sellers are losing control and buyers are gaining momentum, resulting in an upward move.

 Falling and Rising Wedge: Differences